View and comment on a planning application

 What happens to your comments

-The case officer allocated to deal with the application will review and take into consideration all the comments received during their assessment of the application.
+The case officer will review and take into consideration all the comments received during their assessment of the application.
 Any planning issues raised will be summarised in their report.

 Your comments may also be repeated in public documents, such as within the committee pages of our website.